1Thessalonians 5:8

 "By this all men will know that you are My disciples, if you have love (agape) for one another."
 (John 13:35).

-AND THE HELMET OF SALVATION: kai perikephalaian elpida soterias:
+AND AS A HELMET THE HOPE OF SALVATION: kai perikephalaian elpida soterias

 Helmet (4030) (perikephalaia from peri = around + kephale = head) means literally around the head or encirclement of the head and thus a helmet.